enkia/gulpfile/README.md

 # Gulp File Example

-This is an example of a gulpfile.js
+This is an example of a gulpfile.js file.

 ### Watches for:
 1. Changes to source asset image folder.